ShockYoungCHN/6.824-23Summer/src/raft/problems.md

 In short, there are two mistakes I did.
 First of all, leader should check whether there are entries to replicate.
 Secondly, follower should set `reply.Success = true` when it receives heartbeat.
 With either of them, it will work normally.
 I prefer the second one, because it is more consistent with the original design.

+## Persistence
+Some state need to be persisted, including currentTerm, votedFor, log[].